Akron/pdf-reorganizer/README.md

 # Known issues
 - When height and width of a page are switches after rotation, the magnified view has an empty offset at the bottom of a page.
-- Pages are partially too long, so when dragging/dropping first on a page in one line and then trying to drag to the page below, it fails to highlight the position
 - hdpi doesn't properly work across browsers.

 # License